-Now, we show that the first inclusion of \eqref{Inclusions} can be strict.
+Now, we observe that the first inclusion in \eqref{Inclusions} can be strict.

-\begin{thm} Let $G$ be a non-amenable locally compact group such that the von Neumann algebra $\VN(G)$ is injective.
-Then there exists a decomposable Fourier multiplier $T \co \VN(G) \to \VN(G)$ which is not induced by an element $\varphi \in \B(G)$. \end{thm}
+\begin{prop} Let $G$ be a non-amenable locally compact group such that the von Neumann algebra $\VN(G)$ is injective.
+Then there exists a decomposable Fourier multiplier $T \co \VN(G) \to \VN(G)$, which is not induced by an element $\varphi \in \B(G)$. \end{prop}